jvsocial/microk8s/README.md

 # Check available services
 sudo microk8s kubectl get services

-# Scale the nginx deployment to 2 replicas (may be limited by instance capacity)
+# Create an nginx deployment
-sudo microk8s kubectl scale deployment nginx --replicas=2
+sudo microk8s kubectl create deployment nginx --image=nginx

-# Verify the nginx pods
+# Verify the nginx pod
 sudo microk8s kubectl get pods
 ```

 ### Additional Information

-- **Scaling Limitations:** Due to the limited resources of `t2.micro`, scaling workloads may not perform optimally, and Kubernetes pods may fail to deploy or may enter a pending state.
+- **Scaling Limitations:** Due to the limited resources of `t2.micro`, scaling workloads is not recommended.
+For instance, adding multiple replicas (e.g., scaling `nginx` to more than 1 pod) may result in pod failures or pending states due to insufficient memory and CPU.
 - **Destroy Resources**: To remove all resources, use `terraform destroy` in the project directory.

 This completes the setup for deploying MicroK8s on AWS using Terraform.
 Enjoy working with Kubernetes on your EC2 instance!